t3-oss/create-t3-turbo/README.md

 No, it does not.
 The `api` package should only be a production dependency in the Next.js application where it's served.
 The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
 This lets you have full typesafety in your client applications, while keeping your backend code safe.

+If you need to share runtime code between the client and server, such as input validation schemas, you can create a separate `shared` package for this and import on both sides.

 ## Quick Start

 To get it running, follow the steps below: